 Growth in MMI is tied closely to the hospital's ramp-up.
-Sales revenue continues to increase as initiatives being implemented at MUH, including a new breast cancer clinic and expanded specialties such as cardiothoracic services, cancer care services and expanded PET indications take effect.
+Sales revenue increased 5% in 2015 as result of initiatives being implemented at MUH, including a new breast cancer clinic and expanded specialties such as cardiothoracic services, cancer care services and expanded PET indications.